At Cedar Road, we believe that it is important that the academy works in partnership with parents and carers to ensure the best for all our pupils.

-If you need to speak to the Class Teacher urgently, then you will usually be able to catch them on the playground after school finishes.
+If you need to speak to the Class Teacher urgently, then you will usually be able to catch them on the playground after school finishes, alternatively please arrange an appointment through the office.
 Parents should bear in mind, however, that teachers may have prior arrangements or other commitments.

 As well as informal visits, parents will have the opportunity to attend the school on two formal evenings to discuss their child’s progress and to view their work.
 The first consultation is usually held in October.
 This occasion gives parents and teachers the opportunity to discuss the new year group and the period of ‘settling in’.
 A second parents’ evening is held in the Spring Term, usually in March.
 In July the annual written report is sent home and parents are invited into school to look at their child’s work as part of an informal open evening.

 We use My Family Coach to help our parents and carers understand their children’s behaviour.
 My Family Coach is a free website written by behaviour experts with 20 years’ experience working with over 5,000 schools.
 My Family Coach will support you through the tough times, inspire you with new ideas, and share practical tips to make parenting that little bit easier.